 Being skeptical, I did a little research.
 I found some pictures of the insides of these devices.
-Turns out, the answer should’ve been obvious.
-I assumed that the clock would have an internal battery that was shorted into the circuit via water and that the entire apparatus was a scam.
-Instead, I discovered that it actually works somewhat according to how the manufacturers claim.
-These clocks actually do make use of the ionic impurities in water to provide power in a way.
-However, it is incorrect to say that they’re powered by water.
-Instead, they use something called “galvanic corrosion.”
+Turns out, the answer should've been obvious.
+I assumed the clock would have an internal battery shorted into the circuit via water and that the apparatus was a scam.
+Instead, I discovered that it works according to the manufacturers' claims.
+These clocks use the ionic impurities in the water to provide power.
+However, it is incorrect to say that they're powered by water.
+Instead, they use something called "galvanic corrosion."

 If you look at the above picture, you'll see two metal plates separated by a divider.
 That looks pretty similar to the chart on the left.
 What happens is that two electrodes are submerged in an electrolytic solution.
 In this case, tap water is used since it contains ionic impurities which allow for electrical conduction.
 These electrodes are composed of dissimilar metals.
 I don't know what each particular alarm clock contains, but we can pretend it's Zinc and Copper to match the chart.